aniasobo/bookfinder-cli/README.md

 5. I Meant to Kill Ye by Stephanie Reents, published by undefined
 ```

+You're free to use however many keywords for title, authors or both.
+Note that you'll only ever see top 5 results for the given queries.

 ### Choose a book to add to your reading list

-Use the `add` command followed by the search queries you'd used and your chosen book's list position:
+Use the `add` command, the search queries you'd used and your chosen book's list position:

 ```
 $ node index.js add 'meridian mccarthy 1'